Subscribe to our newsletter

 Once you have found a pool to join, the actual matter of filling out the bracket is pretty easy.
 All you need to do is predict who you think is going to win each matchup, and go from there!
 Of course, actually predicting the correct winners is easier said than done.
 Use the strategies mentioned earlier when going through your picks, with a quick pointer below.

 Predicting upsets is fun, but don’t go crazy with it.
-We all remember cinderella runs, but once it comes down to the Final 4 and Championship, it is more often than not played by at least one or two chalk teams (top seeds).
-UCLA had a crazy run to the final 4 in 2021 as a double digit seed, but the actual championship was played by the two top seeds in the tournament: Baylor and Gonzaga.
+We all remember cinderella runs, but once it comes down to the Final Four and Championship, it is more often than not played by at least one or two chalk teams (top seeds).
+North Carolina making the Championship as an 8-seed in 2022 was a bit of an outlier, and of course Kansas won it all as a 1-seed.

 Not every favorite is going to win, so there is definitely value in having your bracket include some major upsets, but when picking a national champion, keep in mind that it is almost always going to be a top seed.